pchiorean/Indentz/docs/README.md

 Trade Gothic LT Std | Bold Condensed No. 20 | **Trade Gothic for LS** | **Bold Condensed No. 20** Trade Gothic LT Std | Condensed No. 18 | **Trade Gothic for LS** | **Condensed No. 18**

+You can use **ShowFonts** to get a tab delimited list of used fonts.

 ### CleanupLabels

 Sometimes objects that have a label attached _(Script Label)_ are reused, which potentially creates problems later.